William of Rubruck: Mission

 William was born in Rubrouck, County of Flanders, Kingdom of France.
 (Note: Now French Flanders in the Hauts-de-France région (Nord département) of France.)
-In 1248, he accompanied King Louis IX of France, better known as Saint Louis, on the Seventh Crusade.
+In 1248, he accompanied King Louis IX of France, on the Seventh Crusade.
 On 7 May 1253, on Louis' orders, he set out on a missionary journey to convert the Tatars to Christianity.
 He first stopped in Constantinople to confer with Baldwin of Hainaut, who had recently returned from a trip to Karakorum, the capital of the Mongol Empire, on behalf of Baldwin II, Latin Emperor.
 There, William received letters to some of the Tatar chiefs from the emperor.

 William then followed the route of the first journey of the Hungarian Friar Julian, and in Asia that of the Italian Friar Giovanni da Pian del Carpine.
 With William's party were Bartolomeo da Cremona, an attendant called Gosset, and an interpreter named in William's report as Homo Dei, meaning "man of God", perhaps representing the Arabic Abdullah, "servant of God".
 William's was the fourth European mission to the Mongols: previous ones had been led by Giovanni da Pian del Carpine and Ascelin of Lombardia in 1245 and André de Longjumeau in 1249.
-The King had been encouraged to send another mission by reports of the presence of Nestorian Christians at the Mongolian court, but because of an earlier rebuff he declined to send a formal mission.
+The king had been encouraged to send another mission by reports of the presence of Nestorian Christians at the Mongolian court, but because of an earlier rebuff he declined to send a formal mission.